pranit1/react-redux-qa-app/README.md

 ## Note
-~~I am still testing the app so I will be updating those as soon as possible.~~ Finished basic testing of the app.
+~~I am still testing the app so I will be updating those as soon as possible.~~

+Completed basic testing of the app.
 ## Available Scripts

 In the project directory, you can run: